 Founded in 2021 by the Surreal 16 Collective—Nigerian filmmakers Abba T. Makama, C.J.
 "Fiery" Obasi, and Michael Omonua—the S16 Film Festival is a Pan-African platform dedicated to celebrating cinema as an art form and promoting African and global cinematic voices.
 Established as an alternative to mainstream Nollywood, S16 champions indie filmmaking and avant-garde storytelling.
-The festival is curated as an art-house film festival and is organized in collaboration with A Whitespace Creative Agency, Fatherland, and OAK Media.
+The festival is curated as an art-house film festival and is organized in collaboration with A Whitespace Creative Foundation, Fatherland, and OAK Media.

 Since its inception, the festival has been a hub for creative exploration, fostering a subculture for cinephiles and emerging filmmakers.
 It has received support from institutions such as the Embassy of the Netherland, the French Embassy and Goethe Institut.